fishjam-dev/fishjam-docs/versioned_docs/version-0.4.1/for_developers/releasing.md

 1. Create a new release on GitHub with previously prepared release notes.
 Don't use auto-generated release notes.
 1. Release new versions of server SDKs.
 1. Optionally, release new versions of client SDKs.
 1. Release new version of documentation.
-Include new release notes and bump docker image version in examples.
+Include new release notes, bump docker image version in examples and add new OpenApi specification document
 1. Announce release (Elixir Forum, Discord, Twitter, etc.).